 More cars are now being equipped with advanced features like artificial intelligence and 5G-based telecommunications.

-London-based research firm IHS Markit forecast the global market for automotive semiconductors to grow 7 percent annually to reach $67.6 billion in 2026.
+London-based research firm IHS Markit forecasts the global market for automotive semiconductors to grow 7 percent annually to reach $67.6 billion in 2026.